 “We’ve sort of hacked things apart, haven’t we.
 Spiritual stuff over here, physical stuff over there.”

 “Yes.
 But all that changed with me.
-I’m how it was supposed to—the physical and spiritual merged together and seamless.
+I’m the example of how it was supposed to be—the physical and spiritual merged together and seamless.
 One whole person that can’t be separated into parts.”

 “So what about those of us who follow you—are we like you, or still in pieces?”

 “You’re being mended.
 That’s what the Holy Spirit’s doing, building my seamless life into you.
-Sometimes you get the idea that my life is all abstract and spiritual, but its just as much about loving God with your body as anything else—as much about enjoying your vacation in California, as discovering a new truth in the Bible, because I made them both.
-As much about doing physicals as leading Bible studies, because I’m concerned with all types of health.
-My life is about learning to how enjoy and live out all God meant for life on this earth, with each other, and with me.
+Sometimes you get the idea that my life is all abstract and spiritual, but its just as much about loving God with your body as anything else—as much about doing physicals as leading Bible studies, because I’m concerned with all types of health.
+My life is about learning to enjoy and live out all God meant for life on this earth, with each other, and with me.
 Which is why—to end up where we started—I came in for a physical.”

-I feel my mastoid muscle release and the air flow into my mouth as it hangs open.
+I feel my mastoids slacken and the air flow into my mouth as it hangs open.
 He laughs and gives me a bear hug.